 My question: why, if universities have been so successful with Bayh-Dole, doesn’t anyone report what they have done and thus provide us with the basis for approval?
 Instead of telling us what to think–we get that, that they want us to think well of them and of Bayh-Dole–show us what they have done.
 But they don’t.
 They show proxy metrics that measure effort, that show what happens when bureaucrats demand a role in innovation.
 But they don’t show practical application, they don’t show the structure of their licensing portfolio, and they don’t show the structure of their financial returns.
 In short, they don’t report anything that would provide a public basis for an assessment of their performance in the Bayh-Dole regime.

 Matthew Herder published a discussion of the lost recoupment provisions in the Senate and House bills that became, eventually, Bayh-Dole.
 A number of things stand out, but one that is remarkable is that in 2000, when Senator Wyden attempted to add recoupment back to Bayh-Dole, the NIH claimed it could not easily find out what inventions it had funded that had become subject inventions.
-Utter nonsense, of course–in a political nonsense sort of way, meaning uncooperative deep state nonsense.
+Utter nonsense, of course–in a political nonsense sort of way, meaning uncooperative federal bureaucracy nonsense.
 The NIH could have used its reporting provision to require each contractor to specify which inventions had achieved practical application, and with what product names or other identifiers.
 Furthermore, each product ought to be marked with a patent number (that would be good licensing practice, at least, to require such marking), and so a simple lookup of patents citing NIH funding would also indicate products that had met the practical application standard (in use such that the use can be established with benefits available to the public on reasonable terms).
 Of course, the mere presence of a commercial product citing a patent on a subject invention does not establish that the product provides benefits to the public on reasonable terms.
 But “reasonable” here is a statutory term, and cannot mean “just any terms that a patent owner permits or a licensee chooses”–otherwise there would be no purpose at all in including “on reasonable terms” in the statute.

 But here’s the thing: when the NIH got around to figuring out what “blockbuster” drugs had been developed based on subject inventions–ones bringing in $500m/year in annual sales–of the 47 such drugs then on the market, only 4 were based on subject inventions.
 Now perhaps more NIH-supported drugs were making less than $500m/year, but it would appear that in the 19 years between Bayh-Dole going into effect and the year of the study, the output of Bayh-Dole licensing was rather sparse–especially given the huge federal investment in Taxol.
 Almost everything else about the effect of federal research was an estimate of indirect benefits based on assumptions and economic models.
 That is, “speculation,” as Herder calls it, rather than facts.
 But in good political fashion, speculation that is to be treated as fact, so that we might live in a fantasy world and make our decisions based on fantasy rather than fact.
 Nice, if you can endure it.